podStation/podStation/README.md

 ### Running locally

-1. Clone this repository
-2. Build the extension (for development) with the command:
+1. Build the extension (for development) with the command:
     ```
     npm start
     ```